opensass/alert-rs/LEPTOS.md

 ## 💡 Notes

 - The `native` prop can be set to `true` to use the browser's default alert behavior instead of the custom component.
-- The alert is displayed based on the `show_alert` signal, which should be controlled by the parent component.
+- The alert is displayed based on the `show_alert` state, which should be controlled by the parent component.
 - Timeout behavior can be adjusted using the `timeout` property, and alert visibility can be toggled using the `show_alert` state.
 - You can customize the alert's appearance, including the icon, buttons, position, and styles.